Register for the Zoom

 About this event

-The Best of ICRA is a two-day virtual meetup series featuring researchers presenting their accepted papers from the 2026 International Conference on Robotics and Automation (ICRA).
+The Best of ICRA is a three-day virtual meetup series featuring researchers presenting their accepted papers from the 2026 International Conference on Robotics and Automation (ICRA).

-πŸ‘‰ Register for either day to get access to both days of the Best of ICRA.
+πŸ‘‰ Register for any day to get access to all three days of the Best of ICRA.

 Each session features a curated lineup of speakers sharing cutting-edge research across robotics, computer vision, and AI β€” straight from papers accepted at one of the field's top conferences.